American drone strikes in Pakistan: Pakistan position

 In one report, the Pakistani military stated that most of those killed were Al-Qaeda and Taliban militants.
 However, a formerly classified Pakistani government report obtained in July 2013 by the BIJ shows details of 75 drone strikes that occurred between 2006 and 2009.
 According to the 12-page report, in this period, 176 of the 746 reported dead were civilians.
 In March 2011 the General Officer Commanding of 7th division of Pakistani Army, Major General Ghayur Mehmood delivered a briefing "Myths and rumours about US predator strikes" in Miramshah.
 He said that most of those who were killed by the drone strikes were Al-Qaeda and Taliban terrorists.
 Military's official paper on the attacks till 7 March 2011 said that between 2007 and 2011 about 164 predator strikes had been carried out and over 964 terrorists had been killed.
 Those killed included 793 locals and 171 foreigners.
 The foreigners included Arabs, Uzbeks, Tajiks, Chechens, Filipinos and Moroccans.
-This is disputed.
-Other sources say that as of July 2011, 250 drone strikes have killed 1500–2300 people, of which only 33 were estimated to be terrorist leaders.

 In October 2013, Pakistan's Ministry of Defense stated that 67 civilians had been among the 2,227 people killed in 317 drone strikes since 2008.
 The Ministry said that the remainder of those killed were Islamic militants.
 However this statement was heavily criticized by the local and international research groups and the Foreign Ministry of Pakistan as being a gross understatement and largely inaccurate.
 Also refuting the Ministry of Defense's claim, the director of the FATA Research Centre, an Islamabad-based academic group that has researchers in the region said that more than 100 civilians had died in just two attacks in recent years.